 One-time volunteer opportunities include special events (such as a coaching open house), the Welcome Project (a corps of greeters at WID events) and individual coaching/mentoring.

 Oversee all Women in Development communications such as the website, eNews, and social media.
 Create email correspondence to members, such as WID event invitations and programming communications.
 Social media expertise, strong writing skills, and excellent communication skills are preferred.
 3-5 hours is the average monthly time commitment.

 Plan and manage the four annual luncheon series including recruitment and coordination of speakers and tactics for promotion and execution.
 Strong skills in project management and event planning, as well as a vast fundraising leadership network, are preferred.
 Less than one hour is the average monthly time commitment.

 The Membership Committee strives to achieve two goals: to recruit and retain WID members and to enhance the value of WID membership.
 Membership committee members write solicitations, craft solicitation strategies, personally solicit and thank members, and represent membership at WID events.
 We are seeking writers, marketers, social strategists and solicitors, as well as outgoing people who are willing to connect with WID members at events.
 1-3 hours is the average monthly time commitment.

 Provide meaningful programs to mid-level professionals.
 Strong skills in project management, cold call solicitation, and event planning are required.
 Less than 1 hour is the average monthly time commitment.

-Women of Achievement Committee: Coordinate the annual Women of Achievement luncheon, which recognizes a woman who has contributed greatly to the field of development.
-This is the signature annual event of WiD.
+Coordinate the annual Women of Achievement luncheon, which recognizes a woman who has contributed greatly to the field of development.
+This is the signature annual event of WID.
 Seasoned fundraisers who excel in project management, writing, and communication skills are preferred.
 5 hours or more is the required monthly time commitment.